ivirabyan/jquery-mentions/README.md

 #### source
   Data source for the autocomplete.
 See [jQuery Autocomplete API](http://api.jqueryui.com/autocomplete/#option-source) for available values.

+  Source data is an array of objects with `uid` and `value` properties: `[{uid: '123', value: 'Alex'}, ...]`.
+If you want to display an icon in dropdown list, you can add an `image` property to objects in the array.

 #### delay
   Delay for autocomplete to start searching.
 Default value is 0.
 More info in [jQuery Autocomplete API](http://api.jqueryui.com/autocomplete/#option-delay)
 #### trigger